sharetribe/flex-docs/src/docs/background/14-how-sca-works/index.md

 preauthorized normally, and the provider is notified of an incoming booking by email.

-If the customer fails to verify the transaction during the 15 minute timeframe, the transaction is automatically moved to a state "payment expired".
-At this point, the booking is cancelled and the booked dates or time slots are freed.
-If the customer would like to try the purchase again, they'd have to initiate a new transaction.
-Both parties will continue to see the booking in their inboxes.
+If the customer fails to verify the transaction during the 15-minute timeframe, the transaction is automatically moved to the state "payment expired".
+At this point, the booking is canceled, and the booked dates or time slots are freed.
+If the customer wanted to try the purchase again, they'd have to initiate a new transaction.
+Both parties will continue to see the expired booking in their inboxes.

 ![Payment expired](sca_payment_expired.png 'Payment expired')

 ## What to do if SCA fails?

-If the customer fails to verify the transaction within the 15 minute timeframe, it's probably a good idea for you to contact the customer in question to ask what went wrong.
+If the customer fails to verify the transaction within the 15-minute timeframe, it's probably a good idea that you contact the customer in question to ask what went wrong.
 After all, they entered their credit card details and pressed the button to initiate the booking request, so they clearly want to go through with the booking.
-In Console you can easily see all the transactions that failed because a payment expired.
+In Console, you can easily see all the transactions that failed because a payment expired.

 ![Expired payment in Console](sca_console.png 'Expired payment in Console')